KateZ30/HTTPParser/README.md

 Scalar valued message information such as `status_code`, `method`, and the HTTP version are stored in the parser structure.
-This data is only temporally stored in `HTTPParser` and gets reset on each new message.
+This data is only temporally stored in `http_parser` and gets reset on each new message.
 If this information is needed later, copy it out of the structure during the `onHeadersComplete` callback.